 After Party & Award Ceremony:

-Following the race we’d like to invite all racers to the afterparty at a location TBA for beer*, food, a raffle and awards.
+Following the race we’d like to invite all racers to the afterparty at the Limelight Hotel from 6:30-8pm for beer*, food, a raffle and awards.

 *Must be 21+ to consume alcohol, other beverages will be available for purchase.